bolt/docs/docs/extensions/project.md

 ==============================

 If you are working on a Bolt project, you can add your own code to create custom functionalities.
-You can do this by adding this code to the `src/` folder in your project.
-After initially setting up a new project, it looks like
+This means that if you're working on a project that requires custom functionality, you are not required to create an extension.
+You can incorporate your code in the Project, since Bolt is a standard Symfony project.

-this:
+You can do this by adding your custom code to the `src/` folder in your project.
+After initially setting up a new project, it looks like this:

 ```bash
 src/